 Letter of Credit Process

-To avail Letter of Credit from Bronze Wing Trading L.L.C., the LC Provider in Dubai, please follow Letter of Credit Process given below:-
+To avail Letter of Credit from Bronze Wing Trading L.L.C., the LC Provider in Dubai, please follow the Letter of Credit Process given below:-

 1. The buyer presents their trade deal by submitting a buy and sell agreement or a proforma invoice.